SIXTEEN

 "Exactly, honey.
 Go out and talk to my secretary, Donna.
 She'll have you sign a contract and waiver, give you the advance, and tell you where and when your career starts.”

-"Sounds great,” Alice leaned over and kissed him on the lips.
+”Thank you,” Alice leaned over and kissed him on the lips.
 Like most newcomers she thought sex would seal the deal.
 He smiled with appreciation, "I might call you tomorrow.
 For an informal video test over my place.
-I mean you don't have a date or anything?"
+I mean you don't have a date or anything?”

 "No, I'm free for whatever.
 Whatever you want, Louie.”